thinkful-ei-gecko/Brock-Bookmark/README.md

 # Brock-Bookmark

-Quiz app project completed as a single solo project by Brock Boutwell and [EI34]
+Bookmark app project completed as a single solo project by Brock Boutwell and [EI34]

 ## Technologies